The main sources of real estate law in Switzerland are the Swiss Civil Code and the Swiss Code of Obligations.

 There are no restrictions on granting security to foreign lenders with respect to Swiss commercial real estate financing transactions, nor are there any regulatory restrictions on cross-border lending in general.
 The financing of residential real estate by foreign lenders will have to be analysed carefully under the applicable Lex Koller legislation restricting the acquisition of residential real estate in Switzerland by foreigners.

-However, financing structures typical in the Swiss residential mortgage market (standard security package, standard terms of the loan agreement, LTV below 80%, etc) should not usually raise concerns.
+However, the financing structures that are typical in the Swiss residential mortgage market (standard security package, standard terms of the loan agreement, LTV below 80%, etc) should not usually raise concerns.
 If there is any uncertainty, Lex Koller ruling confirmations are available from the competent cantonal authorities for individual cases; for formal reasons, the Swiss Federal Office of Justice no longer seems to be willing to issue general letter confirmations on covered bond programmes or the like, for example, but has not changed its general view on the permissibility of such structures.
-It would be desirable – de lege ferenda – for the legislator to exempt such financing transactions from the applicability of the Lex Koller legislation in the first place, to further enhance legal certainty for debt capital market transactions and novel origination structures that will rather involve lenders other than Swiss banks.
+It would be desirable – de lege ferenda – for the legislature to exempt such financing transactions from the applicability of the Lex Koller legislation in the first place, to further enhance legal certainty for debt capital market transactions and novel origination structures that will involve lenders other than Swiss banks.

 There are special withholding taxes on interest payments at both federal and cantonal levels, to the extent foreign lenders are involved.
-A refund of the Swiss source tax (or reduction at source) will be subject to any applicable double taxation treaty protection.
+A refund of the Swiss source tax (or a reduction at source) will be subject to any applicable double taxation treaty protection.
 General federal withholding tax on interest payments may also have to be looked at, depending on the exact funding structure (banks, non-banks, double taxation treaties, etc).
 Depending on the location of the property, transfer taxes might apply to the direct and indirect transfer of a Swiss property.
-Real estate capital gains are taxed either by a special real estate capital gain taxes (RCGT) or by ordinary income taxes (this varies from canton to canton).
+Real estate capital gains are taxed either by special real estate capital gain taxes (RCGT) or by ordinary income taxes (this varies from canton to canton).
 Ordinary notarial and land registry fees will apply.
 Finally, it is always recommended to keep an eye on Swiss VAT aspects as well (with respect to transfers of Swiss real estate but also with respect to deemed servicing fees, etc).

 Under Swiss corporate and tax laws, financial assistance and corporate benefit rules will apply to any upstream or cross-stream security, guarantee or joint liability.
 The rules are rather detailed and complex but, in a nutshell, the value of any such “impaired” security will be limited to freely distributable reserves (that could be paid out as a dividend) of the Swiss company in question, subject to general Swiss federal withholding tax of 35%, if applicable.